mediaclinic/silverstripe-foldergallery/README.md

-# Foldergallery module for CMS SilverStripe (2.4.x)
+# Foldergallery module for CMS SilverStripe 3
-A lightweight folder based gallery module for the [SilverStripe CMS](http://silverstripe.org).
+The `cwsoft-foldergallery` module is a light weight folder based gallery for the [CMS SilverStripe 3](http://silverstripe.org) which enables to setup small to medium image galleries with ease.

 ## Features
-- easy upload of images via Ftp or the SilverStripe backend (Files & Images)
+- easy upload of images via Ftp or the SilverStripe files & media centre
+- optional image sorting supported via prefixing image filenames with numbers (e.g. "001-first-image-description.jpg")
+- image description automatically created from the image filenames (e.g. "First image description")
-- thumbnails of uploaded images are created on the fly
+- automatic thumbnail creation of uploaded images
-- larger image scale appears on mouse click using a jQuery Colorbox effect
+- enlarged image views are rendered via a jQuery Colorbox effect
-- image description is fetched from the image file name
-- support for multiple albums included
+- multiple albums support included (organized via subfolders)
-- appearance of the thumbnails can be customized via template and CSS files
+- image gallery appearance fully customizable by templates files and CSS
-- multilingual support included (currently: English and German)
+- multilingual support included (actual: English and German language files included)

 ## Download
 The latest stable release of the `cwsoft-foldergallery` module is available as ZIP or TAR archive in GitHubs [download area](https://github.com/cwsoft/silverstripe-foldergallery/downloads).
 [Previous releases](https://github.com/cwsoft/silverstripe-foldergallery/tags) are still available for download, but are no longer maintained.
 The development history of the foldergallery module can be tracked via [GitHub](https://github.com/cwsoft/silverstripe-foldergallery/commits/master).

+Note: An older, but unsupported version for SilverStripe 2.4.x can be found and downloaded in the [2.4.x branch](https://github.com/cwsoft/silverstripe-foldergallery/tree/2.4.x) at GitHub.

 ## License
 The cwsoft-foldergallery module is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).